 They are very confident, these hideous old Nazis.
 Or they project confidence, at least.

-In the art of war, said Sun Tzu two and a half thousand years ago, one should seek to subdue the enemy through psychological means, and so win without having to fight.
+In the art of war, wrote Sun Tzu two and a half thousand years ago, one should seek to subdue the enemy through psychological means, and so win without having to fight.
 Appear strong when you are weak, weak when you are strong.

 Gary Kasparov, probably the greatest chess player who ever lived, always maintained a high awareness of his opponent across the board, subtly observing body language and micro-expressions to gauge his emotional state.